Although statistics shows that over 2 million employees across the U.S. pursue workers’ compensation claims…

-This week, our Los Angeles workers’ compensation attorney at the Koszdin, Fields, Sherry & Katz law firm received the following question: “I do not agree with a medical report written by my doctor and it could negatively impact my workers’ compensation claim.
+This week, our Los Angeles workers’ compensation attorney at the Koszdin, Fields & Sherry law firm received the following question: “I do not agree with a medical report written by my doctor and it could negatively impact my workers’ compensation claim.
 What are my options to challenge the report?”

 Any medical errors or mistakes made by your primary treating physician or other doctors assigned to handle your workers’ compensation case can not only negatively affect the value of your compensation for an on-the-job injury, but also slow down the recovery process or even aggravate your existing injuries.

 If you do not agree with your doctor about the type of medical treatment that you need to undergo, our Los Angeles workers’ compensation lawyer assures you: you have a right to challenge the medical report and get another opinion from another medical professional.

 How to do that depends on whether you are being treated within a medical provider network (MPN), a health care organization (HCO), or neither.

 If you are being treated in an MPN or HCO in Los Angeles or elsewhere across California, and you disagree with the treatment prescribed by your doctor, switch to another doctor within the MPN or HCO.

 If you are receiving medical care in an MPN as a result of your workplace injury, inform your employer or insurance company that you would like to switch doctors.
 If you are being treated in an HCO, on the other hand, you can request the HCO to change your treating doctor, and the HCO is required to provide you with a list of new doctors within 5 days.